nathants/posts/004_discovering_a_baseline_for_data_processing_performance/readme.md

 if you are interested in bsv you can find it [here](https://github.com/nathants/bsv).

-for futher experimentation like what we've done today, look [here](https://github.com/nathants/bsv/tree/master/experiments).
+for further experimentation like what we've done today, look [here](https://github.com/nathants/bsv/tree/master/experiments).

 for examples of applying bsv to distributed compute with comparisons to presto, look [here](https://github.com/nathants/s4/tree/master/examples/nyc_taxi_bsv).